Time of Use and Peak Hours

 In addition, the policy sets guidelines for energy-efficient purchasing, computing, lighting, and water use by UT faculty, staff, students, and visitors.

-It is always important to try and conserve energy but during certain times of the year, there are particular hours in the day in which it is important to be extra mindful of energy usage.
+It is always important to try to conserve energy, but during certain times of the year, there are particular hours in the day in which it is important to be extra mindful of energy usage.

 Faculty, staff, students, and visitors can follow these tips to save resources and lower energy costs: